How Much Does a Deep Plane Facelift Cost in Beirut?

 About Deep Plane Facelift in Beirut

-Beirut in Lebanon is an established destination for deep plane facelift surgery, with costs ranging from $8,000 to $12,000 (average $9,700).
-The deep plane technique repositions deeper facial structures beneath the SMAS layer for natural-looking results lasting 10-15 years.1 Our directory lists 9 surgeons in Beirut with credentials, before/after photos, and patient reviews.
+Beirut in Lebanon is an established destination for deep plane facelift surgery, with costs ranging from $8,000 to $12,000 (average $9,400).
+The deep plane technique repositions deeper facial structures beneath the SMAS layer for natural-looking results lasting 10-15 years.1 Our directory lists 14 surgeons in Beirut with credentials and before/after photos.

 Beirut, Lebanon, is emerging as a compelling destination for deep plane facelift procedures, leveraging its established private healthcare sector regulated by the Lebanese Order of Physicians (LOP), which ensures stringent professional standards.
 The city’s concentration of specialized aesthetic clinics and medical centers is notably found within upscale and accessible districts like Hamra, Clemenceau, and Ashrafieh.
 These areas are home to numerous private practices and institutions, often affiliated with prestigious academic medical centers such as the American University of Beirut Medical Center (AUBMC) or Saint George Hospital University Medical Center (SGHUMC).
 Surgeons often hold international fellowships, particularly from the US or Europe, and are typically certified by recognized national boards, reflecting a high level of training and expertise within facial plastic surgery.